imdbmi/imdbmi.github.io/index.md

 </iframe>
 </center>

-Only around 1/3 of the leading roles are occupied by women with the leading actors being a bit more balanced while nearly all the main directors and producers roles are being held by men.
+Only around 1/3 of the leading roles are occupied by women and nearly all the main directors and producers roles are being held by men.
 Fortunately, we can see a trend of the gender gap closing slowly.
-Our data is representative until 2012 after which we can see a change in the closing gap which is due to the low amount of data.

 <center>
 <iframe
     frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="plots/gender_per_genre_over_time5y.html">